Scalable, Updating Return of Genetic Test Results from 2018 Forward

 - Many people with personal or family histories of cancer and/or early-onset heart disease

-With so many people eligible and pursuing genetic testing, we need more trained healthcare providers to met demand.
-In 2017 the genetic counseling workforce was reported as understaffed by 50%.
+With so many people eligible and pursuing genetic testing, we need more trained health care providers to meet demand.
+In 2017, the genetic counseling workforce was reported as understaffed by 50%.
 In an ideal world, we would like all patients to see/speak to a certified genetic counselor, both before and after genetic testing.
 However, based on the large number of people being tested and the low number of genetic counselors in the workforce, it is not possible.
 This understaffing of genetic counselors leads to patients receiving inadequate care and errors being made.

-- Genetic testing was ordered w/o parents knowledge.
+- Genetic testing was ordered without parents’ knowledge

-- Mother learned of result 7 years after it was performed.
+- Mother learned of result seven years after test was performed

 Now we know people are getting health information from DTC companies.
 This includes downloading their raw data and having it interpreted by a third party.
 But how accurate are these results?
-Some of the reports can be validated in a medical grade laboratory, and other cannot.
-Genetic Counselor Katie Stoll sent a DTC company a sample containing only tap water.
-She received a genetic test report signed out by a geneticist “promising to predict the athletic and learning abilities of a child”.
-Again this was based on a sample of tap water, with no human DNA.
-For more information on story, read Katie Stoll’s “DTC: Direct To Children” on The DNA Exchange, where she also addresses the issue of parents submitting their child’s sample for testing, without their informed consent.
+Some of the reports can be validated in a medical-grade laboratory and others cannot.
+Genetic counselor Katie Stoll sent a DTC company a sample containing only tap water.
+She received a genetic test report signed out by a geneticist “promising to predict the athletic and learning abilities of a child.”
+Again, this was based on a sample of tap water with no human DNA.
+For more information on this story, read Katie Stoll’s “DTC: Direct To Children” on The DNA Exchange, where she also addresses the issue of parents submitting their child’s sample for testing without their informed consent.

 What are the underlying principles, ethics, and tenants of genetic testing?

 Consumers who choose any type of genetic testing should be able to receive their genetic data, share their genetic data if they choose (some companies do not allow this), and understand and use their genetic data.